jford1906/prof.clontz.org/classes/2017/06/ma126/index.md

 Students may spend their Attempt Points to individually demonstrate mastery of the Core and Supplemental Standards.

-* During the last 15 minutes of most class days, students may attempt **In-Class Exercises** based on several of the most recently covered Standards.
+* During the last 15 minutes of days without an IRQ/TRQ, students may attempt **In-Class Exercises** based on several of the most recently covered Standards.
   Each submitted In-Class Exercise costs 1AP.
 Students may choose to only submit